Jennifer Roback Morse

 Jennifer Roback Morse (born 1953) is an economist, a writer and a Catholic social conservative.
-She is the president and founder of the Ruth Institute, a global interfaith organization advocating against the repercussions of the sexual revolution.
+She is the president and founder of the Ruth Institute, which was formed as an affiliate of the same-sex marriage opposition group National Organization for Marriage.

 Early life and education

 Jennifer Anne Roback was born November 12, 1953, in Columbus, Ohio, where she was raised in the Catholic faith.
 She attended Oberlin College and completed her baccalaureate degree at Ohio State University, discovering "the free-market thinking that would form the initial basis of her professional life".
 As a graduate student at the University of Rochester, she became attracted to libertarianism.
 She earned her doctorate in 1980, with a dissertation entitled The value of local urban amenities: theory and measurement..
 Working with Sherwin Rosen, she created the Roback-Rosen model in urban economics.

 In the 1970s she had an abortion and divorced her first husband.
-She married Robert Morse in 1984.
 She regretted her abortion, and returned to the Catholic faith of her youth.
-Because they had been unable to have children, the couple adopted a two-year-old boy from Romania in April 1991; she gave birth to a daughter in October 1991.
+Because they had been unable to have children, she and her second husband adopted a two-year-old boy from Romania in April 1991; she gave birth to a daughter in October 1991.